 Rumors back in January stated that there would be both zombies and werewolf enemy types, as well as a new stalker villain.
 The trailer both depicts a man transforming into a beast, as well as a giant wielding a massive axe.
 Could this be confirmation that the leaks were true?

 Like most next-gen titles announced, RE8 was not given a specific release date.
-The developer however confirmed that the game will make its debut “sometime in 2021” for PS5, Series X, and PC.
+Additionally, the developer however confirmed that the game will make its debut “sometime in 2021” for PS5, Series X, and PC.